csdms/ivy/lessons/git/git-workflow.md

 all CSDMS products are open source.
-If you find a problem in our software, documentation, Jupyter Notebooks, etc., please fix it and send us pull request!
+If you find a problem in our software, documentation, Jupyter Notebooks, etc., please create an issue, or just fix it and send us pull request!
 You'll get credit for your contribution.